-The Virginia Department of Fire Programs is one of eleven agencies within the Public Safety Secretariat.
+The Virginia Department of Fire Programs is one of eleven agencies within the Secretary of Public Safety and Homeland Security.
 The Agency is organized into five branches and has seven division offices throughout the Commonwealth.

 The Virginia Department of Fire Programs provides:

 - Funding – The Agency provides financial assistance to Virginia’s fire services through the distribution of the Aid-to-Localities (ATL) grant program as well as through various other grant programs (i.e. Burn Building grant program).

 - Professional Development – As the only nationally-accredited fire service training entity in Virginia, the Agency provides training programs for both career and volunteer emergency responders throughout the Commonwealth.

 - Research – As the managing agency for the Virginia Fire Incident Reporting System (VFIRS), the Agency is responsible for data collection, analysis, and information reporting to Virginia's fire services, Virginia's policy makers, and nationally to the National Fire Incident Reporting System (NFIRS).
 The Agency also utilizes the data it collects to both identify and promote fire services best practices.

 - Operational Support & Technical Assistance – As a Virginia Emergency Response Team (VERT) agency, we provide both operational and technical assistances to communities in need during emergencies of all types.
 This includes both operational support in the Virginia Emergency Operations center (VEOC) and in-the field.